-Market demand for tungsten concentrate continued to be stable during the first quarter of fiscal 2016.
-Management believes that the pricing for tungsten concentrate will rebound in the medium-term, given the limited quantities of "spot" concentrate available and the Company's primary customer purchasing all production from its operations over and above the minimum volumes specified in the Supply Agreements (as hereinafter defined) during the year ended September 30, 2015 and the three months ended December 31, 2015.
+Market demand for tungsten concentrate continued to be stable during the fourth quarter of fiscal 2015.
+Management believes that the pricing for tungsten concentrate will rebound in the medium-term, given the limited quantities of "spot" concentrate available and the Company's primary customer purchasing all production from its operations over and above the minimum volumes specified in the Supply Agreements (as hereinafter defined) during the year ended September 30, 2015.
 Longer-term, the Company expects the recovery in global economic output and global demand will continue to have a positive impact on the price of APT and that continued forecasted demand increases will lead to supply shortages for tungsten concentrates and sustained higher prices.
-In the short-term the price for APT is expected to remain at or near the 10-year historic lows currently being experienced.
+In the short and medium-term the price for APT is expected to remain at or near the 10-year historic lows currently being experienced.